 - Puzzles, cards, and board games

 As your time for discharge from our treatment center approaches, you’ll work with our discharge planner to determine what the most appropriate next steps in your recovery will be.
-You may step down from inpatient care at Highland Ridge Hospital to our IOP or PHP programs, which will still provide you with a semi-structured environment while slowly integrating you back into your regular daily routine.
+You may step down from inpatient care at Highland Ridge Hospital to IOP or PHP programs in your area, which will still provide you with a semi-structured environment while slowly integrating you back into your regular daily routine.
 Others may decide that they’ve made enough progress at our treatment center to transition back home with referrals to traditional outpatient therapy.
 Still others may be at a point in their disorder where they are no longer able to live on their own and require a more long-term placement.
 If this is the case, we will work with other centers to find an appropriate solution for your long term care needs.